Spectral estimation for detecting low-dimensional structure in networks using arbitrary null models: Methods

 \subsubsection{Sparse weighted configuration model}

 The classic weighted configuration model is dense, as the expectation $\langle \mathbf{P} \rangle$ has an entry for every pair of nodes.
 However, real networks are predominantly sparse \cite{Newman2003b,Humphries2008}.
-Consequently each sampled network is also likely more densely connected than its corresponding data network.
+Consequently each sampled network \edit{using the weighted configuration model} is also likely more densely connected than its corresponding data network.
 This difference is amplified in weighted networks because the comparatively denser connections in the sample network means the weights are spread over more links than in the data network, creating a potentially large difference in the distribution of weights.
-We show this large disagreement for an example real network in the Supplementary Note -- Figure 1.
+We show this large disagreement for an example real network in Fig 1 of the S1 Appendix.

 To better take into account the distribution of link weights and sparseness, we use a sparse weighted configuration model (sparse WCM).
-This model generates sample networks in two phases.
+This model generates \edit{a sample network} in two \edit{steps}.
 We first create the sampled adjacency matrix $\mathbf{A^*}$ using the probability of connecting two nodes $p(\mathrm{link}|i,j) = k_ik_j/2m$, where $k_i$ is the degree of node $i$, and $m$ is the total number of unique links in the data adjacency matrix $\mathbf{A}$.
-We then create the sampled sparse weight matrix $\mathbf{P^*}$ by assigning weights only to links that exist in $\mathbf{A^*}$.
-This is repeated $N$ times. \edit{In the absence of an analytical form for $\langle \mathbf{P} \rangle$, we compute it as the expectation} over the $N$ generated networks, with elements $\langle P_{ij} \rangle = \frac{1}{N} \sum_{k=1}^{N} P^*_{ij}(k)$.
+We then create the sampled sparse weight matrix $\mathbf{P^*}$ by assigning weights only to links that exist in $\mathbf{A^*}$, \edit{as detailed below}.
+This is repeated $N$ times.
+In the absence of an analytical form for $\langle \mathbf{P} \rangle$, we compute it as the expectation over the $N$ generated networks, with elements $\langle P_{ij} \rangle = \frac{1}{N} \sum_{k=1}^{N} P^*_{ij}(k)$.